thraxil/thraxilsettings/README.md

         }
     }

-So if I just put everything into `thraxilsettings.shared` and do:
+Notice the `'foo'` in there as the name of the database.
+That makes it really awkward to re-use that stanza across apps.
+If I just put everything into `thraxilsettings.shared` and do:

     from thraxilsettings.shared import *

-I'd still have to override or tweak the `DATABASES` in every app.
+I'd still have to override or tweak the `DATABASES` in every app in exactly the same way.
 Better than the original situation, but still not as clean as I'd like.

 Instead, my solution is to package things up in a function that can be passed parameters and return a dictionary of values, which I can then